Stuycs-K/lab11-stuyrim-5-abrahamm-chengm/README.md

 Make a clear list of features that work/dont work

 :white_check_mark: QB can attack and special attack toward specified targets.

 :white_check_mark: RB can attack and special attack toward specified targets.

 :white_check_mark: DL can attack and special attack toward specified targets.

 :white_check_mark: Boss can attack and special attack toward random target.

 :white_check_mark: QB can support self and support ally.

 :white_check_mark: Boss can support self.

 :white_check_mark: RB can support self.

 :white_check_mark: DL can support self and support ally.

 :ballot_box_with_check: The game starts with random amount of adventurers.

 :ballot_box_with_check: Adventurers have multiple possible names in each subclass.

 :ballot_box_with_check: Color by percent for HP works well.

-:ballot_box_with_check: Provided max hp and max of special amount.
+:ballot_box_with_check: Provided max hp and max amount of special.

 :question: Turn order works, but wording while playing may be a bit confusing.

 :white_check_mark: Reprompts when invalid input.

 :white_check_mark: Game is able to randomly input enemy party move.

 :white_check_mark: Game able to end when no HP is left on either side.

 :ballot_box_with_check: Winner specified at game end.